 A COVID-19 Timeline: How Honolulu Got To This Point

-The announcement did not coming with any other shutdowns.
-The closing of bars, now through mid September, was the first significant reversals since the state began slowly reopening in mid-April and many leaders warn they might not be the last if cases continue to increase.
+These are the first significant reversals since the state began slowly reopening in mid-April and many leaders warn they might not be the last if cases continue to increase.
 Here is a look at key moments since the state began posting daily COVID-19 updates in late February.

 Feb.
 21: The state Department of Health begins daily COVID-19 updates after learning a visitor from Japan tested positive after a trip to Hawai‘i.
 No cases connected to this were found in the state, although 56 people were self-monitoring.